 Buyers who know or suspect that an underground oil storage tank exists on the property are advised by the Department of Environmental Quality (DEQ) to hire an appropriately trained professional to locate and evaluate the tank.
 Oil storage tank inspection, decommissioning and cleanup requires a special license from the DEQ.
-A list of licensed providers can be found here.
+A list of licensed providers can be found on the Oregon Department of Environmental Quality's "Heating Oil Tank Service Providers" webpage.
 Real estate licensees are not trained or licensed to provide advice or services regarding underground oil storage tanks, but they can assist the Buyer in finding the proper professionals.